venkman00/sirkyven.github.io/_posts/2025-04-23-ai-researcher.md

 how do I get the job as a research engineer or build my own product.. what type of product, should I focus on application layer or put more focus on research.

 things to read: AlphaGoZero

+I lost my track! too stressed out and lost focus, back in rhythm and volunteered for a paper walkthrough, intend change my approach, drive and planning.